 - 6.1.
-The Organizer will appoint a 'Safety Officer'.
-He will assist the Championship Director to observe the regulations for the safety of the flights on the competition site. - 6.2.
+The Organiser will appoint a 'Safety Officer'.
+He/she will assist the Championship Director to observe the safety of the flights on the competition site. - 6.2.
 The Safety Officer must, in addition to any National recommendations, be provided with a copy of the FAI's Recommendations. - 6.3.
-During the competition all competitors must observe and adhere to the rules of the air and special regulations in force in the Host country.
-The Organizer must supply to the participating delegations all relevant regulations, documents und NOTAMS in force concerning the competition flight area.
+During the competition all competitors must observe and adhere to the rules of the air and special regulations in force in the host country.
+The Organiser must supply the participating delegations with all relevant regulations, documents and Notams in force concerning the competition flight area.
 Any violation of flying or safety regulations in force may lead to the exclusion of the offender from the contest.
-No responsibility can be undertaken by the Organizer for any violation of air safety by competitors or others. - 6.4.
-A competitor taking drugs, alcohol, medication or suffering from any illness or injury which might invalidate his licence or insurance, or in any way affect his performance, must inform the Championship Director before flying.
-All competitors shall accept that they may be required to submit to, and co-operate with, doping control measures. - 6.5.
-All personnel participating in the competition area during events must be clearly marked.
-All safety measures will be taken to prevent any dangerous situation in the vicinity of helicopters and to prevent foreign object damage either to helicopters or personnel. - 6.6.
+No responsibility can be undertaken by the Organiser for any violation of air safety by competitors or others.

+- 6.4.
+A competitor taking drugs, alcohol, medication or suffering from any illness or injury which might invalidate his licence or insurance, or in any way affect his performance, must inform the Event Director.
+All competitors shall accept that they may be required to submit to and co-operate with doping control measures (WADA). - 6.5.
+All personnel participating in the competition area during events must be clearly identifiable. - 6.6.
 Team managers and all other non-judging personnel will not be allowed into the competition area during events.
-Media personnel and VIP visitors are only allowed into the competition area during events if they are at all times strictly supervised by Organizers personnel and remain in marked areas approved by the Chief Judge.

-- 6.7.
-Due to weather conditions or for safety reasons, the President of the Jury and / or the Chief Judge can vary the length of the course and the dimensions of the search box. - 6.8.
-Mandatory Fly Over (MFO) points are to be used to provide required routing and separation at the discretion of the Organizer.MFO points are to be clearly recognizable on the ground and the position to be explained to the crews prior to the commencement of the Championship.
+Media personnel and VIP visitors are only allowed into the competition area during events if they are at all times strictly supervised by Organisers personnel and remain in marked areas approved by the Chief Judge. - 6.7.
+Due to weather conditions or safety reasons, the Event Director can vary the length of the course and the dimensions of the search box. - 6.8.
+Mandatory Fly Over (MFO) points are to be used to provide required routing and separation.
+MFO points are to be clearly recognisable on the ground and the position to be identified to the crews at the general briefing prior to the commencement of the Championship.